IllinoisRocstar/AccelerateCFD_CE/README.md

 ## Contact/Feedback/Issues ##

-* For any issues, please open a new issue here and developer team will help you resolve it.
+* For any issues, please open a new issue here and the developer team will help you resolve it.
 * For feedback/contact purpose, please visit www.illinoisrocstar.com/about/contact
+* You may also email the project lead at tpgrunloh@illinoisrocstar.com